Wan2.2 VideoGen locally in ComfyUI (FP16/FP8/GGUF)

 This is the hybrid version that supports both Text to Video and Image to Video.
 If you have low VRAM less than 12GB, you can use this model variant.

--Download Hybrid Model and save it into ComfyUI/models/unet folder.
+-Download Hybrid Model (By Developer Quantstack) and save it into ComfyUI/models/unet folder.
 It ranges from Q2(faster with lower precision and lower quality) to Q8(slower inference with higher precision and high quality generation).
+All the model details with VRAM usage-

 -Download Text Encoder (umt5_xxl_fp8_e4m3fn_scaled.safetensors) and save it into ComfyUI/models/text_encoders folder.